 VoIP Providers With Call Filtering

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions (FAQ)

-What is spam call filtering?
+What other features work with call filtering?

 Call filter features work well with VoIP business phone features, such as call waiting and call park.
 In addition to filtering calls, call waiting lets agents prioritize calls by notifying them when there’s another call.
 The team decides whether to take the call, send it to voicemail, or transfer it to a colleague.
 Another call prioritization tool is call park, which is useful during peak hours.
 Select calls are put on hold until an agent becomes available.

 Free services are available with certain mobile devices and free call blocker applications in the market.
 Paid call filter services begin at around $2.99 per month.